Concordium/concordium.github.io/source/shared/smart-contracts/guides/unit-test-contract.rst

 The methods differ in what the closure should return.
 V0 contracts do not have a return value, whereas V1 contracts always do.

-Here is a example of a mocked entrypoint that only uses the parameter and amount.
+Here is an example of a mocked entrypoint that only uses the parameter and amount.
 For simplicity, it just traps if the input is not as expected:

 .. code-block:: rust